Query a public dataset (dataset: usa_names, table: usa_1910_2013)

 - For Dataset ID, enter

-- For Data location, choose United States (US).
+- For Data location, choose us (multiple regions in United States).

 - For Default table expiration, leave the default value.